henichole/eCommerce-Project/starting_with_questions.md

               city
             HAVING AVG(CAST(productQuantity AS numeric)) IS NOT NULL;

-Answer:
-The average number of products ordered from visitors in each city and country are 1.
+--The average number of products ordered from visitors in each city and country are 1.
 But I don't feel right about this result, I tried to union the rows with same country and city name, along with the product quantity.

             WITH deduplicated_all_sessions AS (
                 SELECT DISTINCT country, city, productQuantity